 Journeys from the North of Cyprus: Supporting the cultural heritage of Turkish Cypriots

 From Monday 4 April 2022 until the Summer of 2022 at the Culture Palace 29 Palace Gardens Shopping Centre, Enfield EN2 6SN dugdalecentre.co.uk/culture-palace.
-Open to the public, no booking is required.
-All welcome.
+This remained in place and was positively received.

-We hope to have an exhibition at the Dugdale Centre from December 2022 until the end of 2023.
+We hope to have an exhibition at the Dugdale Centre representing the reopening of the center which occurred in December 2022 it will end in December 2023.
 We will share our materials with local based museums such as Bruce Castle, and Forty Hall, we will share this information with the Imperial War Museum, National Archive, British Library, and English Heritage.

-For more information on the project, contact Natika Handan, Heritage Lead based at TCCA, Lancaster Centre, 53 Lancaster Rd, Enfield EN2 0BU every Wednesday from 1st December 2021.
-You can email Natika Handan on email@example.com
+For more information on the project, contact Natika Handan, Heritage Lead based at TCCA, Lancaster Centre, 53 Lancaster Rd, Enfield EN2 0BU every Wednesday or email Natika Handan on firstname.lastname@example.org

 Heritage Theatre Piece

-As part of our Heritage Project, in partnership with YETENEKLI KIBRISLILAR (Talented Cypriots) we will be delivering a theatre production over a series of three days on the 1st, 2nd and 3rd July 2022 taking place at the Culture Palace in Enfield.
+As part of our Heritage Project, in partnership with YETENEKLI KIBRISLILAR (Talented Cypriots) have delivered a theatre production over a series of three days on the 1st, 2nd and 3rd July 2022 taking place at the Culture Palace in Enfield.
 The production is open to everyone, and you can book your free place here: dugdalecentre.co.uk/events/journeys-from-cyrpus

 Its focus will be the migration of Turkish Cypriots to the UK during the 1950s and 1960s and the production will be on stories inspired by all aspects that make up Turkish Cypriot culture, from its music, words, food, and heritage.